 It seems the worst part of the trail is reserved for the last day of the uphill trek.
-So far the precipice has been only to one side of the trail, the other side hugging the mountain.
-Now, both sides of the trail that is perched on top of the moraine are unprotected.
+So far the precipice has been only to one edge of the trail, the other edge hugging the mountain side.
+Now, both edges of the trail are unprotected as it is perched on top of the moraine.
 Also, we encounter a couple of icy spots on the trail.

 On Thursday March 24, 2016 at 8:14 am Nepali time, we finally reach Everest Basecamp, ten days after we left Lukla.We all do high fives and smile with relief.
 Ngima makes a small chorten by piling stones and recites a short prayer.
 Even yesterday I was not sure whether I will be able to reach the basecamp, and that uncertain feeling is now gone from my mind.